fabferri/az-pattern/route-server/rs-firewall/README.md

 **The current release of the Azure VPN Gateway does not propagate the default route 0.0.0.0/0 to the remote VPN peer.
 The missing presence of default route in the vnet2 does not allow to Azure vm2 to use nva1 and nva2 in vnet1 for internet breakout.**

-Routing table **nva1-NIC1** with advertisement of default route 0.0.0.0/0 from quagga to the route server:
+Effective routes applied to **nva1-NIC1** with advertisement of default route 0.0.0.0/0 from quagga to the route server:
 |Source            |	    State|	Address Prefixes|	Next Hop Type  | Next Hop IP Address| User Defined Route Name|
 | ---------------- | ----------- | ---------------- | ---------------- | ------------------ | ---------------------- |
 |Default	       | Active	     | 10.0.1.0/24      | Virtual network  |                  -	|-|